quinoacomputing/quinoa/docker/DockerHub.quinoacomputing.README.md

 This image contains all executables, configured for a single computer, and thus intended to quickly try Quinoa on a multi-core workstation.
 To run on clusters of networked compute nodes you must build from source, see the [README](https://github.com/quinoacomputing/quinoa/blob/master/README.md) for build instructions.

 ### Usage
-1. Run the container on your local machine
+1. Run the [one of the containers](https://hub.docker.com/r/quinoacomputing/quinoa/tags) on your local machine
 ```
-docker run -ti quinoacomputing/quinoa
+docker run -ti quinoacomputing/quinoa:alpine
 ```
 2. Run Quinoa executables inside the container, e.g.,
 ```